anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Adopt the pace of nature: her secret is patience.
+Quote: It is the quality of our work which will please God, not the quantity.

-By: Ralph Waldo Emerson
+By: Mahatma Gandhi